New and improved features in SharePoint Server 2019

 Suite Navigation and App Launcher improvements

 We've refreshed Suite Navigation and App Launcher in SharePoint Server 2019.
-The user interface now is closely aligned with what is seen in Office 365 so that SharePoint hybrid customers will have a seamless experience as they move between SharePoint Server 2019 and SharePoint Online.
+The user interface now is closely aligned with what is seen in Microsoft 365 so that SharePoint hybrid customers will have a seamless experience as they move between SharePoint Server 2019 and SharePoint in Microsoft 365.

 Telemetry privacy experience